by Texas Homesteader ~

 What a great idea for a little something different when the zucchini in your garden threatens to take over the world!
 LOL

-Recently I found myself with some fresh zucchini.
+Recently I found myself with some fresh garden zucchini.
 Now ordinarily I use zucchini as a veggie side dish.
 But I was looking for something a little more substantial this time.
 Something different.

 I decided to make zucchini boats with them.
 I’ll make ’em hearty too by stuffing them with meat & cheese.
 Then I can use them as the main entrée.

-I’m very happy to say it was not only ridiculously easy, but delicious too!
+Zucchini boats add a little ‘wow’ to your supper plate.
+And I’m very happy to say it was not only ridiculously easy, but delicious too!

-Prepare The Zucchini Boat Filling
+Preparing The Zucchini Boat Filling

-First I sauteed some chopped onion and a pressed garlic clove in my grandmother’s antique Cast Iron Skillet.
+First I sautéed some chopped onion and a pressed garlic clove in my grandmother’s antique Cast Iron Skillet.

 (Just look at her – Isn’t she beautiful?
 Have I mentioned how much I love this skillet??)